 The solution proposes to introduce the ProblemRecoveryRequest IOC to represent the MnS consumer's requirements for resolving network problem and ProblemRecoveryReport IOC to represent the result of network problem resolved by the closed control loop.

 It is recommended to introduce the use case, requirements and corresponding solution for closed control loop for problem recovery in normative work.
-The detailed solution in clause 5.4.3 is used as baseline for normative work with following additional considerations during normative phase:
+The detailed solution in clause 5.4.3 is used as baseline for normative work with following additional considerations during normative phase:- Clarify the goal and target for the ACCL for problem recovery during normative phase.

-Clarify the goal and target for the ACCL for problem recovery during normative phase.
+- The information model defined in clause 5.4.3 may be restructured to integrate with information models defined in other use cases during the normative phase.

-The information model defined in clause 5.4.3 may be restructured to integrate with information models defined in other use cases during the normative phase.
+The solutions described in the use cases are not final, they can be elaborated during normative phase

 6.5 CCL creation based on Historical CCL data